 Introduction

-Introduction

 Moving to Work (MTW) is a U.S. Department of Housing and Urban Development (HUD) demonstration program that offers public housing authorities (PHAs), like Home Forward, the opportunity to develop and pilot innovative, locally-designed housing and economic independence strategies for families by allowing exemptions from existing public housing and Housing Choice Voucher (HCV) regulations.
 The program also permits PHAs to combine operating, capital, and tenant-based assistance funds into a single agency-wide funding source.
 The purposes of the MTW program are to give PHAs and HUD the flexibility to design and test various approaches for providing and administering housing assistance that accomplish three primary goals:

 Reduce cost and achieve greater cost effectiveness in Federal expenditures;